 Spring (April–June) and autumn (late-September–November) are perfect for enjoying South Korea’s striking landscapes and colours.

 With its spectacular national parks, island-studded coastline and wealth of ancient Buddhist temples, South Korea has a mix of outdoor and cultural attractions perfectly suited to the new era of ‘socially distant travel’.
 The nation’s principal historic site, the ancient capital of Gyeongju, is a fully ‘al fresco’ experience, comprising a UNESCO-listed collection of huge burial mounds and pagodas scattered around the foot of sacred Mt Namsan.
 A network of 1000-year-old pilgrimage paths leads up the mountain to the richly carved and painted Bulguk-sa shrine (8th-century ) – one of Asia’s greatest art treasures.

 Find out more about our holidays to South Korea

 This magical Himalayan Kingdom, sandwiched between India and China, has long remained somewhat at arm’s length from its mighty neighbours, and this has worked in its favour.
-The country has to date only recorded a handful of cases, meaning life in its lush, forested valleys and farming villages has been largely unaffected.
+The country has to date only recorded a handful of cases, most of which were in tourists or those returning home from abroad and in state quarantine, meaning life in its lush, forested valleys and farming villages has been largely unaffected.

 Best times for travel to Bhutan